 Photo Courtesy Dr. Teri Ann Oursler

 What Does this Mean?

 The small intestinal tract is a remarkable organ.
 It has to neutralize acid from the stomach, apply digestive enzymes and emollients, absorb and conduct away the microscopic nutrients, and move its contents from one end of our body to the other.
-There is also the matter of housing a variety of bacteria without allowing them to access the interior of our body; immunological reactivity; hormonal activity and response; and more.
+There is also the matter of housing a variety of bacteria without allowing them to access the inside of our body; immunological reactivity; hormonal activity and response; and more.
 Its layers act as both a barrier and gateway, plus it must have muscle strength for tone and motion.
 Proper function depends in part on normal thickness of all the delicate layers.

 Diseases of Infiltration

 Disease can lead to an influx of inappropriate cells into the layers of the intestine.
 This infiltration of the bowel by abnormal cells creates thickening and puffiness, which hampers function.
 The thick intestine does not contract properly, which leads to food pooling and sludging.
 Pooling and sludging leads to the sensation of nausea and malaise.
 The thick intestine also cannot absorb nutrients properly, which leads to weight loss and diarrhea.
 Frequently there is ulceration and bleeding as the membranes become unhealthy.